 There are three essential elements to proper dental care: dental exams, dental cleanings and at-home dental care.
 Once we examine your pet’s teeth and gums, we will devise a dental health plan to meet your pet’s individual dental needs.
 For most pets, a dental exam and cleaning are needed every one to two years to maintain a healthy and pain-free smile.
 At-home dental care in between visits and cleanings are equally as important, and we will give you educational resources and dental products such as toothbrushes and dental treats and toys to keep your pet’s teeth cleaner at home.
 We urge you to practice proper dental care at home, so your pet requires less exams and cleanings, therefore saving you money.

 Our hospital offers a simple, comprehensive dental care package that includes the visual dental examination, the pre-anesthetic evaluation, anesthesia and monitoring, digital dental x-rays, and the professional dental cleaning at an affordable price.
-Talk to a member of our staff to find out more details about this package.
+Find out more details about this dental package here.